Contra Roosh V. on Evolution

 That’s a strawman.
 The metaphor of a struggle for existence does not imply the outward appearance of violent conflict at all times.

-As for the welfare state, if humans were altruistic the welfare state would be redundant.
+As for the welfare state, if humans were altruistic, then the welfare state would be redundant.
 Private charity would take care of the poor.
 The reasons why the welfare state exists are too complicated to go into here, but it is not due to altruism at an individual level.
 Welfare policies require the forcible redistribution of wealth by state power, not some individuals being altruistic to others.
 Generally speaking, the welfare state buys peace from some using wealth confiscated from others.

 Considering that no modern Western citizen has seen starvation, or likely ever will, they’ll luckily escape Darwin’s all-encompassing theory for their entire lives.
 So while food is plentiful, and there is no struggle for life, what biological theory of life are we following?
 What is determining the progress of the species?
 It surely isn’t evolution by natural selection.
 A program of “everyone lives” and “everyone can reproduce if they want” is not what any Darwinist has proposed.

-Setting that aside, there is an abundance of food in the developed world at the current moment.
+There is an abundance of food in the developed world at the current moment.
 Does that mean evolution has stopped in those places?
 No, far from it.

-Here’s an example of evolution during a time of abundance: http://phys.org/news/2011-10-humans-evolving.html.
-In the French Canadian population studied, the age at which women had their first child fell from 26 to 22 over 140 years (about 4 generations) simply because those who got married and started families earlier had more children, and most of their children survived to adulthood.
-French colonists came to the New World to escape hunger in France.
-Their populations grew rapidly in the New World due to the abundance of food.
-This selected for people who, for various reasons, had more children.
-Having more children is only a good reproductive strategy if you can feed them, so the relative abundance of food in the New World caused a shift in human reproductive behavior.
+French colonists went to North America to escape hunger in France.
+Their population grew rapidly due to the abundance of food.
+That selected for people who, for various reasons, had more children.
+Having more children is only a good reproductive strategy if you can feed them, so the relative abundance of food in North America caused a shift in human reproductive behavior.

-as for that “struggle for life” among conspecifics, supposedly universal and constant, which Darwin was later to make famous, he saw nothing of it among the Yahgans [indians].
+as for that “struggle for life” among conspecifics, supposedly universal and constant, which Darwin was later to make famous, he saw nothing of it among the Yahgans [Indians].
 Well, that should go without saying: there was none of it there.
 Collecting shellfish, their commonest form of food-getting, was done by family groups, or by individuals.
 In winter, when the guanaco, with a good layer of fat on them, were forced downhill by the deepening snow above, a group of men would go off for a few days to hunt them.
 Whatever they got was simply shared among the hunters, who carried home as much as they could to share with their families.
 Well, they would, wouldn’t they?
 Only someone who had “the struggle for life” on the brain would expect anything different.

 …what would it be like, to meet a population of humans who really were always engaged in a Darwinian struggle for life?
 I cannot say.
 The best I can summon up is a very indistinct picture of a number of people in a sort of pandemonium competition for food.
 In my picture, the people are not distinguishable from one another by age, by sex, by rank, or by anything.